Sail 2 Checkout Procedures

 Leaving the Dock

-- Display proper seamanship using the engine, lines, coordination for a departure appropriate for the wind and weather conditions.
+- Display proper seamanship using the engine, lines, and crew coordination for a departure appropriate for wind and weather conditions.

 - Demonstrate the use of dock lines, including spring lines, for boat control while departing.